 Currency wars are picking up steam; a host of nations are now joining the bandwagon, as illustrated by the chart below.
 Get ready for the next stage of the mighty currency wars; imagine having to pay the banks to keep your hard earned money.
 The worst being that the banks will lend this money out and earn interest on it; they will win on both sides.

-Map illustrating how central bankers worldwide are embracing the era
+Map illustrating how central bankers worldwide are embracing the era of negative rates

 Image source: The Telegraph